shico2/render-email-buzz/README.md

 8) Enter the "Sender" and "Receiver" emails, along with the app password you generated before.

+= Now every time a render is complete, you will receive an email.

 * If using a different email provider, edit the "SMTP" server in the add-on file using Notepad.

-= Every time a render is complete, you will receive an email.

-* Un-check the box to disable the add-on when you want to do quick render tests.
+* Un-check the box, to disable the add-on when you want to do quick render tests.

-** If you save the file, the details will be saved with the current project.
+* If you save the file, the details will be saved with the current project.
 However, if you open a new project you will have to fill the details again.